akaGallo/NLU_project/README.md

 Please note that the Git repository you're going to download is about **5 GB** in size.

 ### Step 2: load the correct model files
-The best-trained models, all built upon the extensive pre-trained BERT model, demand significant computational resources due to their substantial size (**438 MB**).
+The following best-trained models, all built upon the extensive pre-trained BERT model, demand significant computational resources due to their substantial size (**438 MB**).
 To manage this bulk, each model had to be partitioned into five subfiles, employing the following command: `split -b 90M name_of_the_model.pt name_of_the_model`.
 To reconstruct the original `.pt` model file, you must execute the commands below, allowing us to efficiently handle and reassemble these computationally intensive models while conserving storage space.

 IMPORTANT NOTE: to ensure the proper execution of the aforementioned commands, please remember to navigate to the folder of the project `~/NLU_project`.
 This crucial step ensures that the commands are executed in the correct directory, preventing any potential errors and ensuring the successful reconstruction of the model files.
 Subsequently, to manage our costly storage resources more efficiently, we will delete all subfiles from each folder.